You can place mixed recyclable items in yellow recycling bins around campus. Find out which items can be recycled, and which items must be left out.

 - Disposable coffee cups

-Disposable coffee cups are not recyclable as they contain a plastic inner layer which is too difficult to separate from the paper cup during the recycling process.
+Disposable coffee cups are not recyclable on campus as they contain a plastic inner layer which is too difficult to separate from the paper cup during the recycling process.

 - Soft plastics